meta4r/Offline-Website-Generator/README.md

     Script etries with a maximum of MAX_RETRIES attempts for each URL.
     Uses exception handling to catch and log HTTP-related errors.

-🖇️ Contributions

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.
-Ensure your code follows PEP-8 standards.
 📝 License

 This project is licensed under the MIT License.